Disaster Recovery Toolkit

 • What amount of downtime, if any, is acceptable?

-• How can hardware be protected during a hurricane, fire or another natural disaster?
+• How can hardware be protected during a hurricane, fire, or other natural disasters?

 • What cybersecurity measures are in place to prevent cyberattacks?